 Both are a breeze to set up once you understand how they prefer to be handled.
 More on that in the Chord Mojo DAC Review!
 In fact, hooking up the Hugo to my PS4 was a breeze.
 I basically plugged everything in and it worked immediately without me even having to go into the settings!

 Sound.
 We discussed it at the start, but the Hugo 2 does indeed provide a bit better of a conversion, a little more clarity and detail, and certainly more raw sterility.
 Does this make it better?
 Depends on who you ask.
 In my opinion it doesn’t.
 It just means it’s a bit cleaner, and maybe not as enjoyable as a Mojo.
-The Mojo, while still technically proficient, has a tilt of warmth which makes it immensely enjoyable in my estimation.
+The Mojo, while still technically proficient, has a tilt of warmth which makes it immensely more enjoyable in my estimation.

 Price.
 The Mojo is much more affordable for a wider variety of people.
 This makes it a logical choice among-st audiophiles and casual hobbyists alike.

 Buttons.
 The Hugo 2 has an “input” button to scroll between sources while the Mojo does not.
-So basically, if you’re using a Hugo 2 with a Gaming console and then switch to USB from your PC, you’ll have to press the button until sound plays.
+So basically, if you’re using a Hugo 2 with a Gaming console and then switch to listening via USB from your PC, you’ll have to press the button until sound plays.
 For me this was a little weird.
 It was like putting a blindfold on and swatting at a pinata.
 Yeah you’ll probably hit it, but it’s a bit of an educated guesstimate.
-Still, not that big of a deal I guess.
+Still, not that big of a deal I suppose.

 Outputs.
 The Hugo 2 provides RCA/Analog outs while the Mojo does not.
 This may be important to you depending on what you’re using as a source.